aws-samples/aws-cloudhsm-cloudformation-template/TESTING.md

 * `cfn-lint`
 * `cfn_guard`

+## Prerequisites

+**Delete Service Linked Roles**

+Before each test, ensure that the following service linked roles have been deleted from the AWS account:
+* `AWSServiceRoleForCloudHSM`
+* `AWSServiceRoleForKeyManagementServiceCustomKeyStores`

+**Plan to Test in Multiple Regions**

+Ensure that you test the template in multple AWS Regions including `us-east-1` and at least one other Region.

 ## CloudHSM Cluster Only

 In all of these test cases, select the CloudHSM only deployment scope.